Rab-son/docker/README.md

 5. source [filename/filepath] (to reload a file)

 ### Managing Processes
+> Process - an instance of a running program.
 1. ps (listing processes)
 2. kill [process id]

+### Managing Users
+1. useradd (adding a user) e.g user add -m rabson
+2. usermod (modifying a user)
+3. userdel (deleting a user)
+4. adduser (more interactive)

 ### Some Linux Commands
 1. apt list (see packages in the apt database)